Make sure to practice this procedure once the temperature starts to take a dip:

 Check All Flue Passages and Vent Pipes:

 The flue passage will show you if the boiler is burning properly and the vent pipe is responsible for producing comfortable air flow.
 Keep a sharp eye on the flue gas and clean out any clutter that may clog into the passageway.
-Make sure to dry out the vent pipes, because if there’s too much moisture, then that means the system is running too cold.
+Make sure to dry out the vent pipes—if there’s too much moisture, the system is running too cold.

 Monitor Oxygen, Carbon Dioxide, and Carbon Monoxide Levels:

 An adequate amount of carbon dioxide and carbon monoxide is needed to keep your boiler system running well.
 You should have no more than 10% carbon dioxide and less than 20 parts per million carbon monoxide in your flue gas intake.

 Practicing this maintenance protocol will improve the quality of life on your boiler.
 Routine cleanings, wire replacement, and water and gas replenishment will help your boiler produce comfortable levels of heat for your building.